 To be admitted to candidacy for a Ph.D. degree, a student must have: (1) completed all formal coursework on the Degree Plan with the exception of any remaining 681, 684, 690, and 691; (2) a 3.0 Graduate GPA and a Degree Plan GPA of at least 3.0 with no more than two courses with a grade of C in any course on the Degree Plan; (3) passed the Preliminary Examination (written and oral portions); (4) submitted an approved Research Proposal; and (5) met the residence requirements.
-Students will receive a \$1000/yr stipend increase starting the date of their admission to candidacy.
+Admission to candidacy is determined by the Graduate and Professional School (GPS).
+Students should contact GPS to verify that items 1-5 have been fulfilled.
+Students will receive a \$1000/yr stipend increase starting the month after their admission to candidacy.
 It is the student's responsibility to initiate the stipend increase with their Research Advisor.
 The Final Examination will not be authorized for any Ph.D. student who has not been admitted to candidacy.